sunradha/skycontentwatched/README.md

-# Project - Content Watched
+# Project - Sky Content Watched

 This Application is build to compute how long any particular video content was watched by a particular user.
 It's the Spark streaming application developed in Java and it consumes the messages from kafka at real time.